 Pristipomoides filamentosus is a species of long lived deep-water snapper distributed throughout the tropical Pacific and Indian Oceans (Allen 1985, Andrews et al. 2012).
 The species constitutes a significant fraction of Hawaii’s commercial bottomfish fishery where it is known locally by as opakapaka (Sundberg and Underkoffler 2009, “Hawaii Reported Landing Tables” 2016).
 Great amounts of effort have been expended to better understand the life history of this species.

-Von Bertalanffy growth parameters have been estimated for opakapaka numerous times in Hawaii and elsewhere (Table 1).
+Von Bertalanffy growth parameters have been estimated for P. filamentosus numerous times in Hawaii and elsewhere (Table 1).
 Parameter estimates have been determined using direct aging approaches from length-at-age data using otolith growth increments (Ralston & Miyamoto, 1983; Uchiyama & Tagami, 1984; Radtke, 1987; Demartini, Landgraf & Ralston, 1994, Ralston & Williams, 1988).
 However, age estimates relying on counts of otolith annuli may be biased due to episodic growth and/or poor increment resolution in early (< 5 years) life stages (Andrews et al. 2012, Wakefield et al. 2017).
 Growth estimated using modal progression during a length frequency study targeting juvenile fish (< 2 years) did not consider individual variability when extrapolating growth to larger size classes (Moffitt and Parrish 1996).
 Preliminary results of an ongoing tagging study are limited by the size distribution of recaptured individuals and use model parameterizations incompatible with other methods for determining growth (O’Malley 2015).

 Analytical and statistical advances to methods for estimating growth have been developed to account for sources of variability and permit parameter comparisons across length-at-age, length frequency, and tagging based approaches.
+Structural modifications to Fabens (1965) parameterization of the von Bertalanffy growth model address issues of compatibility between growth parameters estimated from tagging studies and other methods, and can reduce bias through the accommodation of modest measurement errors (Francis 1988, Maller and Deboer 1988, James 1991, Palmer et al. 1991, Wang et al. 1995, Laslett et al. 2002, Eveson et al. 2004, 2007, Zhang et al. 2009).
 Maximum likelihood and Bayesian model fitting procedures accommodate individual variability by describing population parameters using probability distributions (Francis 1988, Kimura et al. 1993, Wang et al. 1995, Zhang et al. 2009).
-The flexibility of Bayesian approaches allow K and L∞to be sampled in this manner and can account for prior information when estimating parameters while maximum likelihood approaches typically treat K as a fixed effect (Wang et al. 1995, Laslett et al. 2002, Zhang et al. 2009).
-Structural modifications to Fabens (1965) parameterization of the von Bertalanffy growth model address issues of compatibility between growth parameters estimated from tagging studies and other methods, and can reduce bias through the accommodation of modest measurement errors (Francis 1988, Maller and Deboer 1988, James 1991, Palmer et al. 1991, Wang et al. 1995, Laslett et al. 2002, Eveson et al. 2004, 2007, Zhang et al. 2009).
-(Francis 1988, Kimura et al. 1993, Wang et al. 1995, Zhang et al. 2009)(Wang et al. 1995, Laslett et al. 2002, Eveson et al. 2004, Zhang et al. 2009)Complex models reconcile direct aging, length frequency, and growth increment approaches to estimate a single set of growth parameters integrating more than one data type (Eveson et al. 2004).
+The flexibility of Bayesian approaches allow K and L∞to be sampled in this manner and can account for prior information when estimating parameters.
+Maximum likelihood approaches typically treat K as a fixed effect but flexibility in their implementation has allowed for the development of model structures that can estimate a single set of growth parameters from direct aging, length frequency, and growth increment data simultaneously (Wang et al. 1995, Laslett et al. 2002, Eveson et al. 2004, Zhang et al. 2009).

 Objective

-Here previously unreported tagging data is used to estimate growth parameters for opakapaka using Bayesian and maximum likelihood procedures.
+Here previously unreported tagging data are used to estimate growth parameters for P. filamentosus using Bayesian and maximum likelihood procedures.
 A series of models integrating previous length-at-age and length frequency data are developed to describe growth across most of the species’ life history.
 Models are tested to determine a preferred model structure.
 New growth parameters are estimated and compared to those previously reported for the Hawaiian Archipelago.

 Methods